Foreign enlistment in the American Civil War: Union enlistment

-Germans were by far the largest foreign ethnic group to fight for the Union: Approximately 216,000 Union soldiers were born in Germany, making up roughly half of all foreign-born recruits; another 250,000 troops were second or third generation Germans drawn largely from New York, Wisconsin, and Ohio.
+Germans were by far the largest foreign ethnic group to fight for the Union: Approximately 216,000 Union soldiers were either born in Germany, or were second or third generation Germans, drawn largely from New York, Wisconsin, and Ohio.
 Major recruiting efforts were aimed specifically at German communities across the country, particularly in Cincinnati, St. Louis, and Milwaukee.
 President Lincoln appointed Franz Sigel, a German veteran of the 1848 revolutions, to the influential rank of major general partly to drive political support among German Americans; Sigel would be the highest ranking German American officer in the Union Army.
 It isn’t a war where two powers fight to win a piece of land.
 Instead it’s about freedom or slavery, and you can well imagine, dear mother, I support the cause of freedom with all my might. — German enlistee, in a private letter to his family.
 Several regiments were composed entirely of Germans, including the 52nd New York, 9th Ohio, 74th Pennsylvania, 32nd Indiana (1st German), and the 9th Wisconsin.
 German units had a reputation for discipline and martial prowess; many Germans had previously served in European armies or participated in the armed uprisings of 1848.
 Aside from Maj.
 Gen. Sigel, other so-called "Forty Eighters" who served in high-ranking positions were Maj.
 Gen. Carl Schurz, Brig.
 Gen. August Willich, Louis Blenker, Max Weber and Alexander Schimmelfennig.
 In its two years of operation, all but one commander of the XI Corps, which played a decisive role in the battles of Chancellorsville and Gettysburg, were Germans, including Sigel and Schurz.
 Numerous German Americans received the Medal of Honor, the highest award for military valor in the United States.